 On average, employers take 5 weeks and 6 days to recruit a new employee, and even longer for senior or specialist roles.
-This is nearly twice as long as the average time taken to recruit in 2008.

 High unemployment has led to a candidate-heavy job market.
 With so many jobseekers out there eager for work, why are organisations taking such a long time to fill their vacancies?